nadirsaghar/declarative-rest-client-java/README.md

 declarative-rest-client-java
 ============================

-A Java based purely declarative REST Client Library
+A Purely Declarative REST Client written in Java that uses JSON structure to describe interactions with a RESTful WebService